mlx-optiq

 Vision (image input)

-As of v0.2.0, mlx-optiq answers image and text prompts on the Gemma-4 family.
+As of v0.2.0, mlx-optiq answers image and text prompts on the Gemma-4 and Qwen3.5 / Qwen3.6 families.
 The language tower is still OptIQ mixed-precision quantized and decoded by mlx-lm; the vision tower is vendored into mlx-optiq (no mlx-vlm runtime dependency) and kept at bf16 in a sidecar that rides alongside the quantized weights.

-At a glance Vision support is on the Gemma-4 family (e2b, e4b, and the larger variants).
+At a glance Vision support is on the Gemma-4 family (e2b, e4b, 12B, 26B-A4B, 31B) and the Qwen3.5 / Qwen3.6 family.
 The vision/audio towers stay at bf16; only the language tower is quantized.
 Audio (speech) input is not supported.

 One artifact, two ways to load it